ahmedelkhyary/applepay_merchantId_config/README.md

   <img src="https://user-images.githubusercontent.com/70061912/236621470-29f4fe9e-0845-42ca-9df8-5d943b552345.png" height="300">

  - click download to download the text file provided.
-This must be uploaded to a folder called /.well-known/ in the HTTP root of your server.
-Once it is in place
+This must be uploaded to a folder called /.well-known/ in the HTTP root of your server. once it is in place
- - click the Verify button to confirm that it is working.
+ - click the verify button to confirm that it is working.

   <img src="https://user-images.githubusercontent.com/70061912/236619613-a6f37f9f-86fa-4547-9fbc-a51252545344.png" height="300">